The fate of Quasi-Exponential inflation in the light of ACT-DR6: CONCLUSION

 \section{CONCLUSION}

-In this article we have confronted quasi-exponential inflation with the latest ACT-DR6 along with Planck-2018 and futuristic CMB missions in the likes of LiteBIRD and CMB-S4 employing Hamilton-Jacobi formulation following Mukhanov parametrization of inflationary equation-of-state.
+In this article we have confronted quasi-exponential inflation with the latest ACT-DR6 along with Planck joint with BK18 and futuristic CMB missions in the likes of LiteBIRD, Simons Observatory and CMB-S4 employing Hamilton-Jacobi formulation following Mukhanov parametrization of inflationary equation-of-state.
 The model having a single free parameter does have a strong agreement with recent observations.
 The model parameter is constrained by estimating and confronting major inflationary observables with observational data of late.

-We find that quasi-exponential model can trace wide range of tensor-to-scalar ratio.
-Not only that the scalar spectral index and its running is also in tune with Planck-2018 data.
-However, when bounds on $n_{_S}$ from Planck-2018 results and $r<0.032$ from Ref.\cite{tristram2022improved} are simultaneously considered, quasi-exponential model is disfavoured as it is more inclined towards production of nearly scale invariant scalar curvature perturbation.
+We find that quasi-exponential model can trace wide range of tensor-to-scalar ratio up to $\mathcal{O}({10^{-2}})$.
+Not only that the scalar spectral index and its running are also in tune with Planck data and with combined analysis of ACT-DR6, DESI-Y1 and Planck joint with BK18 data.

-However, quasi-exponential provides an excellent fit to the latest ACT-DR6 as this data favours higher value for scalar spectral index than Planck-2018 prediction for the same.
-When we consider the combination of ACT-DR6 and Planck-2018 data along with the constraint on tensor-to-scalar ratio $r<0.032$, we find that the model under consideration does have a observationally viable region.
-Not only that the combination of ACT-DR6, Planck-2018 along with DESI-Y1 data is also within the reach of quasi-exponential model.
-This also helps us to put stringent constrain on the model parameter $\frac{1}{\sqrt{2}}\leq\alpha\leq 3.51$ for $N=55$.
+In addition to that, quasi-exponential inflation provides an excellent fit to the latest ACT-DR6 as this data favours higher value for scalar spectral index than Planck prediction for the same.
+When we consider the combination of ACT-DR6, Planck joint with BK18 along with DESI-Y1 data, we find that the model under consideration does have a observationally viable region for a wide rang of values of the model parameter.
+This also helps us put stringent constrain on the model parameter $\frac{1}{\sqrt{2}}\leq\alpha\leq 3.51$ for $N=55$.

-We further confront quasi-exponential model with the upcoming CMB missions, LiteBIRD and CMB-S4.
-The most fascinating aspect of our analysis is that quasi-exponential model of inflation will be in tune with the outcomes of LiteBIRD and CMB-S4 provided primordial gravity waves has been detected by them.
-However, if LiteBIRD and/or CMB-S4 fails to detect any primordial tensor perturbation then quasi-exponential model will be rejected.
+We have further confronted quasi-exponential model with the upcoming CMB missions, LiteBIRD, SO and CMB-S4.
+The most fascinating aspect of our analysis is that quasi-exponential model of inflation will be in tune with the outcomes of LiteBIRD, SO and CMB-S4 provided primordial gravitational waves has been detected by them with $r\geq0.01$.
+However, if LiteBIRD, SO or CMB-S4 fails to detect any primordial tensor perturbation or tensor-to-scalar ratio is below $\mathcal{O}({10^{-2}})$ then quasi-exponential model will be rejected.